vjoel/tupelo/doc/strange-loop.md

 We'll also take a broader view, comparing other models.
 In a tuplespace-based system, program state is a globally addressable, virtual shared memory.
 Is this a worthy alternative to the actor model?
 Isn't global state bad?

+Tupelo is BSD-licensed and available at https://github.com/vjoel/tupelo.

 # Bio

 Joel studied math at Harvard and Berkeley, getting his PhD for work on decompositions of finite algebraic structures.
 He taught at the University of Louisville and then helped develop a multithreaded C++ object database used in Apple and Netscape software.
 Back at UC Berkeley, he worked on vehicle automation, communication, control, and safety systems, and on data analysis and simulation of transportation networks.
 He was co-founder and architect of a start-up for cloud-based sensor data analysis and freeway flow prediction aimed at traffic engineers.
 Now, working on a distributed temporal database at http://fauna.org, he's rewriting the transaction language and looking for ways to apply ideas from Calvin.
 In his spare time, he works on his open source projects: Tupelo and RedShift, a simulation framework in Ruby and C that aims to be the open-source Simulink.
 He can often be found playing in traffic with wheels clamped to his feet.

 # Comments

-The Tupelo project is BSD-licensed and available at https://github.com/vjoel/tupelo.

 For the talk, I plan to draw on the large pool of examples at https://github.com/vjoel/tupelo/tree/master/example, such as map-reduce, pregel, chat server, web app coordination (sinatra), custom stores (the red-black tree and SQLite examples), custom match/search operators using indexes and other data structures, sharding with consistent hashing, and, of course, the dining philosophers.
 To understand optimistic concurrency and replication, we'll watch the effect of concurrent transactions as they run in two tupelo shells (the `tup` binary), with tracing (`--trace`) turned on in a third terminal.